 Just as you learned to use resources to enhance your academic performance, these resources can assist you on your journey toward identifying and achieving your career goals.
-Many of these can be used on your own time and at your discretion or as a complement to working one-on-one with a career adviser.
+Many of these can be used on your own time and at your discretion or as a complement to working one-on-one with a career advisor.
 While it’s true that most careers do not follow a linear or predictable path, to actively manage your career success, it is vital that you consistently reflect on your career goals and plan the steps you will take to achieve them.

 Planning tools and resources